-The chart in the top right shows the prevalence of stock options / SARs, time-vesting restricted stock / RSUs and performance-vesting awards for all companies.
+The chart in the top right shows the prevalence of stock options / SARs, time-vesting restricted stock / RSUs and performance vesting awards for all companies.

-- As previously noted, the prevalence of LTI vehicles was down this year, due primarily to temporary suspensions of LTI programs as a result of macroeconomic conditions and the resulting pressure on stock prices and share reserves. - Time-vesting restricted stock / RSUs and performance-vesting awards remained the most prevalent vehicles year-over-year. - Stock options / SARs remained the least prevalent LTI vehicle utilized, as they provide little to no value to an executive in a down or flat market, which reduces (or eliminates) the retentive value of this type of award. - Most companies that utilize performance-vesting awards or stock options also grant time-vesting restricted stock or RSUs to balance out the retentive goal of their LTI program.
-The chart to the right shows the number of LTI vehicles granted by each company.
-Consistent with prior years, a majority of companies (77 percent) grant two or more types of LTI vehicles.
+- As previously noted, the prevalence of LTI vehicles was down this year, primarily due to temporary suspensions of LTI programs as a result of macroeconomic conditions and the resulting pressure on stock prices and share reserves. - Time-vesting restricted stock / RSUs and performance-vesting awards remained the most prevalent vehicles year-over-year. - Stock options / SARs are the least prevalent LTI vehicle utilized, as they provide little to no value to an executive in a down or flat market, which also reduces (or eliminates) any retentive value from this type of award. - Most companies that utilize performance-vesting awards or stock options also grant time-vesting restricted stock or RSUs to balance out the retentive goal of their LTI program.
+The chart to the right shows the number of LTI vehicles granted at each company.
+Consistent with previous years, a majority of companies (65 percent) grant two or more types of LTI vehicles.